RobinJoby/NetFlix_Clone_App_Flutter/README.md

 A new Flutter project.

 The code comprised of the Netflix UI along with the necessary API integrations from tmdb.
-The web build will be published in my another repo.
-Please do have a look.
-Use mobile phone while visiting the web app as it is not largely responsive.

 ## Getting Started